Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 ASUS ROG Strix is one of the perfect options for IT candidates.
 It is reliable and affordable, with advanced features that perfectly complete your daily technical tasks.

-The laptop has a big display screen of 15.6 inches which is suitable for programming students.
+The laptop has a big display screen of 15.6 inches, suitable for programming students.
 Also, it is lightweight so that you can carry the device easily from one place to another.

-Another advantage of this system is that it consists of an eight-core processor capable of handling heavy applications like graphic designing, gaming apps, and much more.
+Another advantage of this system is its eight-core processor, which can handle heavy applications like graphic designing, gaming apps, and much more.

 4. Dell Gaming G3 15 3500